Roshini1710/Roshini1710/README.md

 - persuing Btech computer science and business systems👩‍🎓
 - love to learn and explore new stuff🧠
 - just hit : 9363396119 📥
-- interested in shaping myself 💯
+- interested in shaping myself 1️⃣
+- good at programming languages like python, c and Java.🖥️
+- self confidence level 💯

 <!---
 Roshini1710/Roshini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.